palkan/isolator/README.md

 Isolator.adapters.sidekiq.ignore_if { Thread.current[:sidekiq_postpone] }
 ```

-You can add as many _ignores_ as you want, the offense is registered iff all of them return false.
+You can add as many _ignores_ as you want, the offense is registered if all of them return false.

 ### Using with legacy Rails codebases